-In accordance with a resolution of the directors of Incremental Oil and Gas Ltd I state that:
+In accordance with a resolution of the Directors of Incremental Oil and Gas Ltd I state that:

-- 1. In the opinion of the directors - (a) The financial statements, and the additional disclosures included in the directors' report designated as audited and notes of the Economic entity as set out on pages 11 to 39 are in accordance with the Corporations Act 2001, including;

-(i) giving a true and fair view of Group's financial position as at 31 December 2010 and of its performance for the period ended on that date, and

-(ii) complying with Accounting Standards and Corporations Regulations 2001; and

-(iii) The financial report also complies with International Financial Reporting Standards as disclosed in note 2 b.

-- (b) There are grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 2.
-This declaration has been made after receiving the declarations required to be made to the directors in accordance with sections 295A of the Corporations Act 2001 for the financial period ended 31 December 2010.
+- 1. In the opinion of the Directors - (a) The financial statements, and the additional disclosures included in the Directors' report designated as audited and notes of the Economic entity as set out on pages 13 to 42 are in accordance with the Corporations Act 2001, including; - (i) giving a true and fair view of Group's financial position as at 31 December 2011 and of its performance for the year ended on that date, and - (ii) complying with Accounting Standards and Corporations Regulations 2001; and - (iii) The financial report also complies with International Financial Reporting Standards as disclosed in note 2(b). - (b) There are grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 2.
+This declaration has been made after receiving the declarations required to be made to the Directors in accordance with sections 295A of the Corporations Act 2001 for the financial year ended 31 December 2011.